Terraform Best Practices

 We should always use var-file for variables.
 It will be easy to maintain different variables for different environments and modules.
-There are different methods which can be used for variables like assign a string value to var variable, an Environment variable, var-file.
+There are different methods that can be used for variables like assign a string value to var variable, an Environment variable, var-file.

-Checkout this guide for all options Input Variable guide Checkout this example Variable Example
+Check out this guide for all options Input Variable guide Check out this example Variable Example

 Manage s3 backend for tfstate files

 Whenever we create any resource with terraform (terraform apply), it maintains the state in tfstate file.
 Try to run Variable Example.
 It will create tfstate file in local.
 If we modify any resource or add, tfstate will be changed after each terraform apply.
-In the team , multiple team members will be modifying terraform code.
+In the team, multiple team members will be modifying terraform code.
 So we should maintain tfstate at version control system (Example: S3).
-Checkout this example S3 backend Example
+Check out this example S3 backend Example

-Use dynamo db for locking tfstate modification
+Use dynamo DB for locking tfstate modification

 Multiple team members will run terraform apply at the same time which can create issues.
 We should use dynamo DB for locking.
 It will not allow other terraform apply a process to change tfstate till the release of the lock.
-Checkout this example S3 backend Example
+Check out this example S3 backend Example

 Enable version control on terraform state files bucket